 While companies may not be able to control all rebound effects, since many occur as part of broader systemic dynamics, these targeted initiatives propose high-potential starting points for companies aiming to preserve resources beyond their own operations.

 Indeed, companies can proactively address rebound effects by targeting the choice of the circular practice and influencing consumption patterns through advertising, investment choices, and resource use throughout product lifecycle analyses.
 In addition, businesses can show support to policymakers engaged in tackling rebound effects through policies.
+Examples of policy briefs can be found at the bottom of this page.

 The Circular Rebound Tool, developed by Maastricht University, allows organisations to detect and mitigate potential rebounds across different R-strategies, such as preventing resource-intensive repair activities through low-tech alternatives, in order to preserve the environmental benefits of circular strategies. https://www.circularx.eu/en/tool/28/the-circular-rebound-tool